Silverlan/pragma/README.md

 ###### Code Changes
 If you make any code changes to the core engine code, you can build the `pragma-install` target to build them.
 This will also re-install the binaries.

+###### Code Changes
-If you make any code changes to a module, you will have to build the module build target first, and then build `pragma-install` afterwards.
+If you make any code changes to the source code, you can build the `pragma-install` target to build them.
+This will also re-install the binaries.

 ### Build Customization